yannelli/LarAgent/README.md

 #### Creating Custom Chat History

-You can create your own chat history implementation by implementing the `ChatHistoryInterface` and extending the `LarAgent\Core\Abstractions\ChatHistory` abstract class.
+You can create your own chat history by implementing the `ChatHistoryInterface` and extending the `LarAgent\Core\Abstractions\ChatHistory` abstract class.

+Check example implementations in [src/History](https://github.com/MaestroError/LarAgent/tree/main/src/History)

-There are two ways to register your chat history into an agent.
-If you use standard construction only with `$name` parameter, you can define it in by class in `$history` property or provider configuration:
+There are two ways to register your custom chat history into an agent.
+If you use standard constructor only with `$name` parameter, you can define it by class in `$history` property or provider configuration:

 **Agent Class**
 ```php